 2014 Honor Award: Preserving Our Nation’s Heritage

-On April 1, 2014, the National Building Museum will host the 2014 Honor Award Gala to recognize two worthy recipients, Mrs. Laura Bush and the National Trust for Historic Preservation, for their work to preserve our nation's architectural and cultural heritage.
+On April 1, 2014, the National Building Museum presented its 2014 Honor Award to two worthy recipients, Mrs. Laura Bush and the National Trust for Historic Preservation, for their work to preserve our nation's architectural and cultural heritage.

 Mrs. Bush has demonstrated a strong commitment to historic preservation through her active participation in initiatives such as Taking Care of Texas, the Texas Courthouse Preservation Initiative, the White House restoration, and her leadership with organizations such as the National Trust for Historic Preservation, the National Park Foundation, and the Trust for the National Mall.